AdobeDocs/experience-manager-65.en/help/forms/using/using-aem-translation-workflow-to-localize-adaptive-forms.md

 The machine translation service immediately translates your content in adaptive form and document of record.
 AEM Forms is pre-configured to use a trial version of Microsoft Translator for machine translation.
 Perform the following steps to enable machine translation for your adaptive forms and document of record:

-1. On the AEM Forms UI, select a form, and tap the **Add Dictionary** option.
+1. On the AEM Forms UI, select a form, and select the **Add Dictionary** option.
 1. In **Add Dictionary to Translation Project** screen, select the **Create a new translation project** or **Add to an existing translation project** option.
 1. In the **Project Title** field, specify the title.
 For example, `Government Reference Site - German locale.`
 1. In the **Target Languages** field, specify a locale (For example, `German(de)`), and click **Done**.
 You can specify multiple locales.
 The form is translated to all the locales specified in the **Target Languages** field.